REVRBE/revrbe-imgui-dx11-base/README.md

 1. Make sure to have DirectX SDK installed

-2. And I recommend using vcpkg for installing necessary static/dynamic libraries (json.h and curl.h)
+2. And I recommend using vcpkg for installing necessary static/dynamic libraries (json.h and curl.h) at the moment the project is using dynamic libraries, but its easy to change, just go and edit the settings under "vcpkg" in project settings.

 ```
 // Dynamic libraries